gshanemiller/reinvent/doc/kv_rpc_design.md

 * durable writes
 * exactly-once message processing

 Composing each feature into a well engineered whole is complex.
-This document elicits each technical challenge with periodic pauses to summarize and integrate ultimately answering the overall goal.
+This document elicits each technical challenge with periodic pauses to summarize and integrate ultimately resolving he overall goal.

 To motivate this work consider the [static routing scenario discussed in the packet design doc.](https://github.com/gshanemiller/reinvent/blob/main/doc/packet_design.md#flow-control)
 Here a client `C` wants to obtain the value `V` for a key `K`.
 To do this, the client first determines the IP address and destination port `S` of the server which handles `K`. `C` send sends a request to `S`. `S` responds to `C` with the value `V` for `K` or nil if not found.
 This is static routing in the sense `C` chooses `S`.
 Determining `S` is not discussed here but, for example, `C` could consult `etcd` or some other service which knows which `S` handles which keys `K`.